daniancu/httpserver/README.md

 The layer dependency can be seen below:
-(top layers depend on lower layers with the core having no dependencies like in a Onion style architecture)
+(top layers depend on lower layers with the core having no dependencies like in an Onion style architecture)

 ```